 RTO Volunteer Coordinator

-Others who are part of the Race178 team and play critical roles in the production of the various events are David Evans, Joe Abittan, Randy Watkins, Lynn Mentzer, Dave Nolte, Rick Miolini and Johnno Lazetich.
+Others who are part of the Race178 team and play critical roles in the production of the various events are David Evans, Sheean Britschgi Evans, Joe Abittan, Lynn Mentzer, Dave Nolte, Johnno (the “Rhino”) Lazetich, Matthew Scribner, Shelby McAuliffe, Randy Watkins, Dan Olsen, Steve Rozier, and Eric’s cousin Rick Miolini.